civican/legisinfo/44-1/bills/C-41/bill_text.md

   **(1)** The Public Safety Minister, the Minister of Foreign Affairs or the Minister of Citizenship and Immigration, as the case may be, must give notice of a decision to refuse an application made under section 83.032 to the applicant within a reasonable time.

-  **(2)** An applicant whose application is refused is not permitted to make a new application in respect of the same activity until the end of the **30th** day after the day on which the notice is given, unless the Minister who gave the notice is satisfied that there has been a material change of circumstances.
+  **(2)** An applicant whose application is refused is not permitted to make a new application in respect of the same activity until the end of the 30th day after the day on which the notice is given, unless the Minister who gave the notice is satisfied that there has been a material change of circumstances.

   **(3)** If the Public Safety Minister gave the notice and is satisfied as described in subsection (2), that Minister may consider the new application without it having been referred under subsection 83.032(5).
 In that case, that Minister may take into account the referral of the previous application for the purposes of subparagraph 83.032(9)(b)(i).

 ### Section 83.034

 At any time during the period of validity of an authorization granted under section 83.032 or renewed under section 83.035, the Public Safety Minister may conduct additional security reviews under subsection 83.032(10) in respect of any person to whom the authorization applies.
-For the purpose of those reviews, that Minister may request that the person to whom the authorization is granted provide any additional information in the form and manner, and within the period, that are specified by that Minister, **but the request must relate only to the authorization or its renewal**.
+For the purpose of those reviews, that Minister may request that the person to whom the authorization is granted provide any additional information in the form and manner, and within the period, that are specified by that Minister, but the request must relate only to the authorization or its renewal.

 ### Section 83.035